 'So that we could speak to the only witness reported to have seen a stranger leave, the scene of the murdered monk there'.

 'The fact that nothing was stolen is remarkable.
-However, why was the caretaker killed?'
-Bonheur uttered.
+Why was the caretaker killed?'
+Bonheur had uttered.

 'The intent was not thievery, instead something more complex in nature that cost the life of this poor fellow,' I told Bonheur.